 Q. How much do your trainings cost?

-If you are considering a product, first get on the internet and read the indications (or “on label”) uses for any product you are considering.
-You will be surprised how narrow some indications can be.
+If you are considering a product, first get on the internet and read the indications (or “on-label”) uses for that product.
+You’ll be surprised how narrow some indications can be.
 For example, BOTOX® Cosmetic, by Allergan, was first released in 1977 to treat Strabismus, an eye muscle problem.
-So, if you wanted Allergan to send a trainer to your office in 1977, that trainer, paid by Allergan, could only address Strabismus.
-No other use could even be mentioned in the training because Strabismus was the only on label indication.
+So, let’s say in 1977 you wanted Allergan to send a trainer to your office.
+That trainer, paid by Allergan, could only address Strabismus.
+No other use could even be mentioned in the training because Strabismus was the only on-label indication.

 It was not until 2002 that BOTOX® Cosmetic was approved for wrinkle relaxer, and then only in one area between the eyebrows.
-So, in 2002 you could ask for a trainer, but they would only be able to show you injection techniques for wrinkle relaxer between the eyebrows, and naturally Strabismus.
-If you wanted to put BOTOX® Cosmetic anywhere else, and of course you would, it would be up to you as the medical professional to get the proper training.
-Then based on that training, you would feel comfortable using BOTOX® Cosmetic “off label” and to have the proper training to inject whatever site that might be.
+So, in 2002 you could ask for a trainer, but they would only be able to show you injection techniques for wrinkle relaxer between the eyebrows and, of course, Strabismus.
+If you wanted to inject BOTOX® Cosmetic anywhere else, it would be up to you as the medical professional to get the proper training.
+Then based on that training, you would feel comfortable using BOTOX® Cosmetic “off label” successfully.

-In more recent years, BOTOX® Cosmetic now has many more indications, but not nearly as many as you, as the medical professional, may need to prescribe off-label for your wide variety of patient needs.
+BOTOX® Cosmetic now has many more indications, but not nearly as many as you, as the medical professional, will need to prescribe off-label for your wide variety of patient needs.

-So, before you call me, contact one of the major pharmas and ask to meet with your rep. Read all you can about the product ahead of time and prepare a list of questions.
+So, before you call me, contact one of the major pharma vendors and ask to meet with your rep. Read all you can about the product ahead of time and prepare a list of questions.
 They are busy people, so it may not happen in a day or two.
-Be patient.
-They are in a high growth industry.
-When you meet, ask them about training and any other questions you have.
+They are in a high-growth industry.
+When you meet, ask them about any training they may offer.

 Now to answer your question about training cost- It depends a great deal on your needs and your location.
 While my office is in South Florida, I often do training programs out of state.
 Naturally, if your office is in Southeast Florida there is less time and travel involved.
 Please contact me personally and we will discuss your offices individual needs and how I can help you.
 I will then provide you with a written agreement detailing what we’ve discussed including the exact investment.